AArafatt/AArafatt.github.io/_pages/about.md

 </p>

 <p style="text-align:justify;color:black; font-family:Georgia">
-I am currently working as a Software Engineering Intern (AI/ML) at Cloudly Infotech Limited, where I design and develop AI-driven solutions, including HR intelligence agents and log-analysis platforms.
+I am currently working as a Software Engineer (AI/ML) at Cloudly Infotech Limited, where I design and develop AI-driven solutions, including HR intelligence agents and log-analysis platforms.
 Previously, I served as a Research Assistant at the Applied Intelligent Systems and Information Processing (AISIP) Lab, Ahsanullah University of Science and Technology.
 I hold a Bachelor's degree in Computer Science and Engineering from Ahsanullah University of Science and Technology.
 </p>

 <p style="text-align:justify;color:black; font-family:Georgia">